marielenna/marielenna/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my new job, learning how to crochet and baking holiday cookies.
+- 🔭 I’m currently working as a Sr Product Manager, learning how to crochet and baking all the things.
 - 🌱 I’m currently learning github actions.
 - 📫 How to reach me: Linkedin
 - 😄 Pronouns: she/her/ella